Concor

-Concor Holdings (Proprietary) Limited is a South African construction and mining services company.
-It is active throughout Southern Africa, involved in civil engineering, buildings, roads and mining projects.
-Concor returned as an independent brand in late 2016.
+Concor, officially Concor Holdings Pty Limited, is a South African construction and mining services company.
+Concor was founded in 1948, is headquartered in Johannesburg, and has civil engineering and mining projects throughout Southern Africa and the UAE.

-Company history

-Origin
+History

 Engineer Fernando Piccinini, the original founder of Construction Corporation, registered the company in Johannesburg on 28 April 1948.
 The other four founding members were M. Barnabo, B. Chiozzi, U. Mantelli and V. Cini.

 The original name Construction Corporation was finally shortened to CONCOR.
 Eng.
 Piccinini was originally a chairman of Ferrocemento, an Italian construction giant and the emerging Concor received its technical support initially from there.